mo-arman/sql-data-analytics-project/README.md

 GROUP BY call_date
 ORDER BY call_date;

+🛡️ License
+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.

 👨‍💻 About Me
 Mohammad Arman
 Aspiring Data Analyst | SQL • Power BI • Python • Excel